Perspective | Trump Plaza was blown up in Atlantic City, and D.C.’s 1st Amendment display is in pieces.

 “Across from the Trump hotel,” said a few people I surveyed this week.

-“On the mall,” another said.
+“On the Mall,” another said.

 “In every classroom in America,” someone else told me.